bustoutsolutions/siesta/README.md

 [MyAPI.instance.profile addObserver:self];
 ```

-…or by providing an observer closure (Swift only):
+…or by providing a callback closure (Swift only):

 ```swift
 MyAPI.instance.profile.addObserver(owner: self) {